 For example, say that a person is severely bit by a dog after playing rough with the animal in the hour before the attack.
 The owner claims that the victim provoked the dog and is partially responsible for the incident.
 The court assigns the victim 40 percent of the fault.
 If the victim asks for a $20,000 award, he or she will only receive $12,000.

-To protect your right to recovery after an animal attack, it is important to consult with a Fresno dog bite lawyer as soon as possible.
+To protect your right to recovery after an animal attack, it is important to consult with our Fresno dog bite lawyers as soon as possible.
 Your lawyer can protect you against accusations of shared fault.

 Additionally, an attorney can help you identify whether your case qualifies under strict liability or negligence.
 He or she will gather the evidence you need to prove your right to compensation and craft a compelling case in your favor.

 What to Do After a Dog Bite or Animal Attack

 If you are bit or attacked by an animal, it is important to remain calm and get to a safe place away from the animal as soon as possible.
 Take the following steps to protect your future claim and seek the help you need.